sleonardokap/cosmological_data/README.md

-If you want to learn anything related to code or physics of the data analysis, you can watch my videos here: https://youtu.be/0GDzoKncNO4
+[1] For OHD data analysis with the LamdaCDM mdoel watch my tutorial here: https://youtu.be/0GDzoKncNO4 [2] For the analysis of Supernova Pantheon+ data sets, what my tutorial here: